chitikenasatish/personapi/ReadMe.md

 ## Modules

-The main parts of the template are:
+The main parts of the Maven multi modules are:

 * config-service
 * discovery-service